-Impairment test on t the brand and the goodwill related to Stone Island CGU Description of the key audit matter The consolidated financial statements of the Group as at December 31, 2024 show "Brands and other intangible assets - net" amounting to Euro 1,107 million and "Goodwill" amounting to Euro 603 million.
+Impairment test on the brand and the goodwill related to Stone Island CGU Impairment test on a Description of the key audit matter The consolidated financial statements of the Group as at December 31, 2024 show "Brands and other intangible assets - net" amounting to Euro 1,107 million and "Goodwill" amounting to Euro 603 million.
 These captions include the brand and goodwill allocated to the Stone Island cash generating unit ("CGU") for the Euro 775 million and Euro 448 million respectively.
 These assets are considered intangibles with an indefinite useful life and are therefore not amortized; nevertheless, as required by the International Accounting Standard "IAS 36 - impairment of assets", those are tested for impairment at least annually comparing the recoverable amount of the CGU - determined according to the value in use methodology - and the book value of its net invested capital, which includes the above-mentioned brand and goodwill among fixed assets.
 Management evaluation process is articulated and is based on assumptions regarding, among other things, forecasting CGU's expected cash flows and determining an appropriate discount rate (WACC) and long-term growth rate (g-rate).
 These assumptions are influenced by future expectations about the Stone Island business as well as by market conditions.
-In light of the magnitude of the goodwill and brand value recorded in the consolidated financial statements pertaining to the Stone Island CGU, the level of judgement involved in the estimates pertaining to the determination of CGU future cashflows and the key parameters of the impairment model, we considered the impairment test a key audit matter of the consolidated financial statements.
-Note 5.2 of the consolidated financial statements provides information on the tests carried out in respect of intangible assets, including a sensitivity analysis which illustrates the effects of changes in key parameters used for the impairment test.
-Audit procedures performed We have examined how management determined the CGU's value in use, analyzing methods and assumptions used in developing the impairment test.
+In light of the magnitude of the goodwill and brand value recorded in the consolidated financial statements pertaining to the determination of CGU future cashflows and the key parameters of the impairment model, we considered the impairment test a key audit matter of the consolidated financial statements.
+Audit procedures on the tests carried out in respect of intangible assets, including a sensitivity analysis which illustrates the effects of changes in key parameters used for the impairment test.
+We have examined how management determined the CGU's value in performed use, analyzing methods and assumptions used in developing the impairment test.
 As part of our audit, we have, among others, carried out the following procedures, also with the support of experts: detection and understanding of the process adopted by Moncler Group in executing the impairment test; analysis of the reasonableness of main assumptions adopted in forecasting cashflows also with analysis of sector data and information obtained from management; comparison of actual results with management forecasts, in order to assess the nature of deviations and the reliability of the planning process;